- SAP has an enormous investment in ABAP. But ABAP has severe restrictions for the cloud.

 - The Enhancement Framework used in on-premise ABAP is not allowed in the cloud as multiple tenants share the same core code.
 This means that most existing ABAP-based solutions cannot be ported to the cloud without significant refactoring – if at all.
 This is probably the first thing that comes to mind when reading about the introduction of ABAP in the cloud.

 - A common cause of SAP project failure is recreating legacy applications in SAP.
-People naturally want things to work the same familiar ways.
+People naturally want things to work in the same familiar ways.
 Most ABAP language elements that have been used in on-premise development are no longer allowed in SAP Cloud.
 Even the most basic data access elements, like tables, are not included as whitelisted objects, which means that an ABAP statement referring to a standard ABAP table will cause a syntax error.
 You must use a whitelisted API to access any underlying tables.
 This approach is radically different from ABAP on premises, where you can access almost any ABAP repository element, even if it was never intended for use in custom code.

 A lot of what SAP does has no other purpose than to make a marketing splash.
 This ABAP in SAP Cloud is essentially this type of announcement.
-If you review the announcement by Bjorn Goerke at TechEd, as soon as he announced ABAP, the crowd erupted in a cheer.
+If you review the statement by Bjorn Goerke at TechEd, as soon as he announced ABAP, the crowd erupted in a cheer.
 Is it practical?
 Who cares, the important thing is that it sounds good and is trendy.
-Plus Bjorn made the announcement while wearing a Star Trek shirt.
+Plus, Bjorn made the announcement while wearing a Star Trek shirt.
 Take that AWS!

 SAP Cloud is not much more than a marketing object.
 A piece of cheese tied to a string, with a rather nasty surprise if you nibble on it.
 Try using the SAP Cloud, and you will give up very quickly.
 It is cloud facia, faux cloud, etc…choose your phrasing.

-SAP Cloud receives a lot of marketing funding, but on SAP projects it is a non-factor.
+SAP Cloud receives a lot of marketing funding, but on SAP projects, it is a non-factor.
 It does not come up in discussions.
 SAP is so locked into its previous investments that it can’t change.
 It knows that as soon as it begins to incorporate outside influences, its account control drops.
-It must also force feed large amounts of billing hours to an army of consultants, or face the reality of no longer being recommended.
+It must also force-feed large amounts of billing hours to an army of consultants, or face the reality of no longer being recommended.
 Everything in SAP’s strategy is about defending its on-premises business model from openness, which would dramatically shrink the SAP ecosystem.

 SAP has many customers who cannot do any independent research and find Deloitte or Infosys to be “good sources of information.”
 SAP can milk that account base for many years, and the best way to do this is to block out alternatives like AWS and Google Cloud.
 Allowing these alternatives into “their accounts” opens a crack into a fantastic world that undermines SAP’s hard-fought account control.
 SAP needs, to the degree possible, to impede customers from experimenting with these options.
 Moreover, SAP’s consulting partner ecosystem will help SAP do precisely this.